 Mark Knopfler's latest solo album, Down The Road Wherever (YouTube), is perhaps his best work since Shangri-La.
 His other recent albums (even including Get Lucky, which I reviewed here), have felt too folky for my taste and lacked hints of Dire Straits rock.
 Down The Road Wherever reduces the folk and brings in some new elements, particularly brass pieces as well as some funk.
 Below are reviews of my favorite songs from the album.

 Trapper Man feels like the most upbeat, rock-like song perhaps since Sailing to Philadelphia.
+As Mark explains, it's a metaphor about the dynamic between the record labels and the artists in the music business.

 My Bacon Roll